Micxxxman/for-student/README.md

 Python Flask, HTML, CSS, JS / Restaurant website
 <br/><br/><br/>

-Pizza Bubonja's is not a real restaurant.
-This website is part of my portfolio and is completely fictional.

 Run the following commands in your terminal to run this flask application: